 - Introductory bonus: 75,000 points for spending $3,000 in the first 3 months after account opening

-So you’ll be able to earn points at a 6X rate at Marriott Bonvoy properties with this card.
+So you’ll be able to earn points at a 17X rate at Marriott Bonvoy properties with this card.
 You’ll be able to redeem for one-night stays starting at 7,500 points.
 And there are a variety of other ways to redeem your points as well.
-This card is pretty similar to the Marriott Bonvoy Business™ American Express® Card (Review).

 There are no foreign transaction fees, so it’s a good card for traveling anywhere in the world.
 If you’re spending a lot of time at Marriott Bonvoy hotels for business, you might as well take advantage of some of the benefits you can get with a card like this.

-The Bank of America Business Advantage Cash Rewards Mastercard® is a simple but rewarding option.
+The Business Advantage Cash Rewards Mastercard® is a simple but rewarding option.
 If you don’t like the annual fee of the Business Gold, this one might suit you better.

 For no annual fee, it offers:

-There’s also a 0% intro APR period of 9 months for purchases.
+There’s also a 0% intro APR period of 9 billing cycles for purchases.
 This is a nice feature to have for businesses with startup expenses who need some time to pay them back.

 The extra benefits are pretty basic for the most part.
 They’re mostly shopping and travel protections, along with some account management tools.